Updated: Aug 17, 2022

 Pinterest: Average users spend about 89 minutes per month on Pinterest, where they’re exposed to products and services from all kinds of brands.

-Having a Google My Business profile is also a great idea for small business owners.
+Google Business Profile: Having a Google Business Profile has quickly become a "must have" tool for any small business owner.
 This gives them an opportunity to increase their search engine visibility and it helps consumers to find the business’s physical address when using near me searches.
-Google My Business provides lots of free customer insights, too, which can allow for better tailoring of marketing campaigns moving forward.
-Read more on the benefits of setting up a free Google My Business profile here.
+Google Profile is free and provides lots of customer insights, too, which can allow for better tailoring of marketing campaigns moving forward.
+Read more on the benefits of setting up a Google Business Profile.

 How to Choose the Right Social Media Channels

 There are tons of different social media platforms businesses can use to grow and connect with their audience.